ruixing76/alta2023/_pages/program/program.md

   - **SHARED** *Stacking the Odds: Transformer-Based Ensemble for AI-Generated Text Detection* <br>Duke Nguyen, Khaing Myat Noe Naing and Aditya Joshi
 - 4:45pm: **ALTA AGM**
 - 5:00pm: **Best Paper Award / Shared Task Award/ Closing**

+*Please inform us if there are any issues with the paper details*